 The video audition will comprise of three elements:

-1. Perform a Shakespeare monologue: please choose from the list provided with this letter.
+1. Perform a Shakespeare monologue or a contemporary speech: please choose either from the list provided with this letter.
 Remember understanding the text is key to help you make appropriate acting choices.
 You may choose any of the listed speeches, and you are free to do either a male or female speech as long as the speech actually resonates or has some meaning for you.
 If you decide to do a speech that does not match your gender, please speak a little about this decision.

 Shakespeare speeches don’t require any particular accent, and they are generally very open to your interpretation.
 Try to make some decisions about who you are speaking to and why this particular speech is going to help you achieve your aims – whatever you decide they are.
 Try to choose the speech that has the most meaning for you, personally.